princeton-nlp/DensePhrases/README.md

 print(model.search('What is the history of internet', retrieval_unit='document', top_k=3))
 # ['Computer network', 'History of the World Wide Web', 'History of the Internet']
 ```
+See [here](https://github.com/princeton-nlp/DensePhrases/tree/main/examples) for more examples such as using CPU-only mode, creating a custom index, and more.

 ## Quick Link
 * [Installation](#installation)